CCA fact sheet

 • Suppliers,

-• Clients.
+• Customers.

 At each accounting period, the organisation records all revenues and costs of its activity in accounting entries (debit or credit allocation).
-This accounting is done in accounting journals (e.g.: purchase journal, sales journal, bank journal…).
+This accounting is done in accounting journals (e.g. purchase journal, sales journal, bank journal…).

 Different formats exist to export this accounting in its entirety:

-• The analytical ledger: a non-standardised accounting file, which nevertheless includes mandatory fields.
+• The analytical ledger: non-standardised accounting file, which nevertheless includes mandatory fields.
 It includes all analytical allocations and allows an analytical analysis of the accounting.

-What is (are) the target(s) of the approach?
+What is/are the target(s) of the approach?

 Analytical carbon accounting is possible for all maturity levels.
 The objectives of the approach will advance the organisation in its transition journey.